eqlabs/starknet-validator-attestation/README.md

   }
   ```

-A toy implementation of the API is available [here](./examples/signer.rs).
+An example implementation of the API is available [here](./examples/signer.rs).

 ## Monitoring